kristianmandrup/schema-to-yup/Readme.md

 ## <a name='Development'></a>Development

-A new version is under development at [schema-to-yup-mono](https://github.com/kristianmandrup/schema-to-yup-mono) which is this code ported to a lerna monorepo with a cleaner, mode modular structyure.
+A new version is under development at [schema-to-yup-mono](https://github.com/kristianmandrup/schema-to-yup-mono) which is this code ported to a lerna monorepo with a cleaner, mode modular structure.
 More work needs to be done in terms of TDD and unit testing.
 Ideally this repo should be ported to [Nx](https://nx.dev/)

 ## <a name='Ideasandsuggestions'></a>Ideas and suggestions